 50 hours PIC cross country.

-Note: All rates are the same for domestic and international students.
+Note: All rates for this Single Engine Instrument Rating course are the same for domestic and international students.

 Flight Training cost is based on Transport Canada Minimum on the Cessna 172 Skyhawk Plane.
 If any student exceeds these requirements due to their performance, the student will pay extra for any additional training.
 Any additional training will be charged at the same hourly rates as mentioned above.
 Pricing is subject to change.